kormilitzin/med7/README.md

 ## UPDATE

 November 2024: This readme file is updated to reflect new versions of pip that allow install.
+This is because pip >23.0 requires addition of "@" for dependency speficiations to work.
+See original [pip documentations](https://pip.pypa.io/en/stable/cli/pip_install/#:~:text=Install%20a%20particular%20source%20archive%20file%20following%20direct%20references) for details.

-See [tutorial for reproducible example](tutorial/example.ipynb) which has a requirements.txt
+See [tutorial for reproducible example](tutorial/example.ipynb) which has a environment.yml that is a dump of conda virtual environment for replication.
+Note in the example.ipynb,transformer model "en_core_med7_trf" is used.

 ## Installation